 I used to dream about growing up and falling in love!!
 That makes me laugh today because I now realise Love has many faces – from family to friendship, not just the romantic love experience.

 It’s experiential, expressed in and through the dynamics of our relationships.
 But somehow it goes beyond that too.
 I think it’s the fundamental law to the meaning of life itself.

-Would you be able to analyze the feeling when you watch butterfly wings flapping in the wind??
+Would you be able to analyse the feeling when you watch butterfly wings flapping in the wind?